Jamie Dornan, Dakota Johnson 2018: Pair Proved Close Friendship, Amelia Warner's Husband Spotted In LA Airport

 — Sebastian Visser (@CinemaSeb) February 12, 2018

-Meanwhile, Daily Mail reported that Jamie Dornan was sighted at the Los Angeles Airport last weekend along with his daughter Dulcie.
-The leading man of Dakota Johnson in Fifty Shades Freed was seen carrying his four-year-old child.
-The husband of Amelia Warner sported a plain white shirt, black pants, brown boots and a matching watch and sunnies.
+Meanwhile, the Daily Mail reported that Jamie Dornan was spotted at the Los Angeles Airport last weekend along with his daughter Dulcie.
+The Fifty Shades Freed star was seen carrying his 4-year-old child.
+The husband of Amelia Warner sported a plain white shirt, black pants, brown boots, and a matching watch and sunnies.

 #FiftyShadesFreed: GREAT news for #JamieDornan and #DakotaJohnson https://t.co/3frTMjI3H4 This is very fantastic for the movie 🙂